-If you’re a fan of chocolate brownies, you will love this recipe for Instant Pot Fudgy Brownies!
-They are the BEST brownies ever!
-They are moist, chewy and super fudgy.
+If you’re a fan of fudgy chocolate brownies, you will love this recipe for Instant Pot Chocolate Brownies!
+I bake a boxed brownie-mix in my pressure cooker, and that makes them moist, chewy and super fudgy on the inside!
+These are the easiest and the BEST brownies ever!
 The texture is as if Chocolate Brownies and Molten Lava Cake had a baby 🙂

 At my house, we all love brownies!
 We can have them in any season, anytime of the day (ok, I ‘generally’ don’t allow them for breakfast), with vanilla or mint-chocolate chip ice-cream, drizzled with caramel or chocolate sauce, or, my favorite way, as-is.